 Not Fully Comfortable Speaking English?
 You Can Bring a Translator

 You have the right to bring a translator to a family immigration interview.
 As a general matter, United States Citizenship and Immigration Services (USCIS) will not provide translators or interpreters in green card interviews.
 While some officers speak Spanish, you should never assume that you will be able to effectively communicate with the interviewer in any language other than English.

 Contact Our Los Angeles, CA Family Immigration Lawyers Right Away

-At the Law Office of Joshua L. Goldstein, PC, our California immigration attorneys have the skills and experience needed to handle all types of family immigration matters.
+At the Goldstein Immigration Lawyers, our California immigration attorneys have the skills and experience needed to handle all types of family immigration matters.
 If you are applying for a family-based green card, we are available to help.
 To set up a confidential review of your case, please call our Los Angeles law office today at (213) 262-2000.